-The Young Farmers Advisory Council provides a strong voice for young people in Agriculture.
+The Young Farmers Advisory Council (the Council) provides a strong voice for young people in Agriculture and related industries.
 The Council also serves to develop the sector leaders of tomorrow.

-The Council is a group of dynamic and motivated young people from various agricultural industries and regions, who advise government on issues affecting young people in agriculture and on program delivery.
+The Council is a group of enthusiastic young people from various agricultural industries and regions who work with Agriculture Victoria to grow a sustainable and profitable agriculture sector.
 Council members also act as young ambassadors to attract new entrants to the state's vibrant agriculture sector.

 The Council meets two to four times per year to assist government to better understand the needs of young people in agriculture.
 Council members may be called upon to engage and consult with other young people in agriculture, with industries, communities and networks, and to consider research opportunities.

 The new Young Farmers Advisory Council were welcomed at their first meeting at Parliament house on the 4 October 2023.

 Pictured front left to right: Clay Gowers, Amabel Grinter, Joshua Williams